Boston University hosts Wagner after Alexander’s 21-point game - WTOP News

 Boston; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Boston University hosts Wagner after Kyrone Alexander scored 21 points in Boston University’s 78-50 victory over the Dartmouth Big Green.
+BOTTOM LINE: Boston University hosts Wagner after Kyrone Alexander scored 21 points in Boston University’s 78-50 win against the Dartmouth Big Green.

-Boston University finished 16-17 overall with a 9-7 record at home during the 2023-24 season.
-The Terriers allowed opponents to score 66.6 points per game and shoot 42.7% from the field last season.
+Boston University finished 9-7 at home last season while going 16-17 overall.
+The Terriers averaged 66.5 points per game last season, 28.4 in the paint, 12.0 off of turnovers and 6.9 on fast breaks.

-Wagner finished 17-16 overall last season while going 9-10 on the road.
-The Seahawks averaged 63.7 points per game last season, 10.6 on free throws and 21.6 from deep.
+Wagner finished 9-10 on the road and 17-16 overall last season.
+The Seahawks averaged 5.9 steals, 2.3 blocks and 8.7 turnovers per game last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.